 “We were overly excited.
 We knew we could make it but that was just me and my partner.
 We had faith in our idea but no one else did,” he says.
 When be eventually quit his job at Oracle, everyone thought he had lost it.

 Eight months down, Wasili cabs is now an indelible mark in Nakuru Town and the surrounding areas.
-You can hardly walk or drive a few metres without seeing a wasili cab.
+You can hardly walk or drive a few meters without seeing a Wasili cab.
 Their success has spawned several copycats but Tim is confident of retaining the top position.

-His greatest satisfaction comes the impact he’s making.
+His greatest satisfaction comes from the impact he’s making.

 “It’s not all about making money.
 It’s the knowledge that we’re providing a source of income to over 150 families directly that gives me the satisfaction,” says the Wasili cabs founder.

 The launch in Eldoret is just the beginning.
 The determined duo or Tim and Mark are determined to be a national brand.
 In addition, he promises that the people of Nakuru to stay on the lookout for more exciting services from them in the future.